-Top 10 items to pack for a holiday with kids
+Top 10 things to pack for a holiday with kids:

 Snacks, snacks, snacks

 Toys, games, books (or just go with an iPad)

 Travelling with kids… one thing’s for sure, what you have to pack for a holiday increases exponentially.
 In the past, your travelling essentials might have consisted of a passport, a credit card and some clothes, but now, that list is much longer.

 There are a few key items that are must-haves on your packing list for a family holiday that will make the whole experience easier and much more enjoyable.
 Here are our top travel tips for how to make travelling with kids a breeze.